-Side: minimum 30'; combined width at least 75 feet
+Side: minimum 30 feet; combined width at least 75 feet

+Rear:

-Rear: 50 feet
+50 feet

-- (iv) Minimum Lot Frontage: 200 feet. - (v) Minimum- Access Easement to Common open space: 10 feet - (vi) Sheds and Driveways: The above minimum lot standards are required in a Conservation Subdivision except that sheds and driveways are permitted to a minimum setback of 15 feet from the side and rear lot lines.
+- (d) Minimum lot frontage: 200 feet.

+- (e) Minimum access easement to Common Open Space: 10 feet.

+- (f) Sheds and Driveways: The above minimum lot standards are required in a Conservation Subdivision except that sheds and driveways are permitted a minimum setback of 15 feet from the side and rear lot lines.

-§250-77 - Permitted Uses of Common Oopen Sspace.
+§250-7 - Permitted Uses of Common Open Space.

-- A. Uses of Ceommon Oopen Sspace may include: - (1) Passive recreation, such as hiking, walking, running, biking, snowshoeing, cross country skiing, picnicking, bird watching and other low impact recreational activities that do not significantly alter the natural Ceommon Oppen Space. - (2) Operations of snowmobiles or ATVs on existing snowmobile or ATV trails; - (3) Agriculture, horticulture, silviculture or pasture uses, provided that all applicable best management practices as defined by the Manual of Best Management Practices for Maine Agriculture, dated January, 2007, as amended, are used to minimize environmental impacts; - (4) Nonstructural stormwater management, such as rain gardens; - (5) Easements for drainage, access, and underground utility lines; and - (6) Other conservation-oriented uses, such as a community garden, compatible with the purposes of this ordinance, as determined by the Planning Board in consultation with the Lands and Conservation Commission.
+- A. Uses of Common Open Space may include: - (1) Passive Recreation, such as hiking, walking, running, biking, snowshoeing, cross country skiing, picnicking, bird watching and other low impact recreational activities that do not significantly alter the natural Common Open Space; - (2) Operation of snowmobiles or ATVs on existing snowmobile or ATV trails; - (3) Agriculture, horticulture, silviculture or pasture uses, provided that all applicable best management practices as defined by the Manual of Best Management Practices for Maine Agriculture, dated January, 2007, as amended, are used to minimize environmental impacts; - (4) Nonstructural stormwater management, such as rain gardens; - (5) Easements for drainage, access, and underground utility lines; and - (6) Other conservation-oriented uses, such as a community garden, compatible with the purposes of this ordinance, as determined by the Planning Board in consultation with the Cumberland Lands and Conservation Commission.

-§250-8- - Prohibited Uses of Common open space.
+§250-8 Prohibited Uses of Common Open Space.

-- A. The following are prohibited in the common the Ceommon Oopen Sspace: - (1) Roads, parking lots and impervious surfaces, except as specifically authorized in this ordinance; - (2) Subsurface wastewater disposal systems and wells; - (3) Dumping or disposal of any type of yard waste, household waste, hazardous waste or other debris, organic or inorganic; - (4) Cutting vegetation, except for an annual mowing to prevent undesirable shrub brush from overtaking protected fields, without an approved management plan, except that the removal of vegetation classified as being an invasive plant(s) or species shall be allowed as needed; - (5) Building, removing, or altering approved Ceommon Oopen Space or trails:
+- A.- The following are prohibited in the Common Open Space: - (1) Roads, parking lots and impervious surfaces, except as specifically authorized in this ordinance; - (2) Subsurface wastewater disposal systems and wells; - (3) Dumping or disposal of any type of yard waste, household waste, hazardous waste or other debris, organic or inorganic; - (4) Cutting vegetation, except for an annual mowing to prevent undesirable shrub brush from overtaking protected fields, without an approved management plan, except that the removal of invasive vegetation shall be allowed; - (5)- Active Recreation; - (6) Altering approved Common Open Space;

-- (6) Additional structures being placed on the Ceommon Oopen Sspace without prior Planning Board approval. - (7) Other activities as determined by the applicant and recorded on a legal instrument providing for permanent protection such as deed restrictions.
+(76) Additional structures being placed on the Common Open Space without prior Planning Board approval; and

+(87) Other activities as determined by the Applicant and recorded on a legal instrument providing for permanent protection such as deed restrictions.

-§250-9 Ownership, Management, Legal Protection, and Maintenance of Common Oopen Sepace in a Conservation Subdivision.
+§250-9 Ownership, Management, Legal Protection, and Maintenance of Common Open Space in a Conservation Subdivision.